Smart Home Trends: What’s Now and What’s Next?

 2. Consumers Drive Smart Home Solutions Demand

 While there are numerous factors influencing growth in connected home solutions – the power is squarely in the hands of consumers.
-More than half of our survey respondents say consumer demand for connected or smart features is driving their strategies and product development.
+More than half of our survey respondents say consumer demand for connected or smart products is driving their strategies and product development.

 Closely behind consumer demand is consumer awareness of the benefits of connected devices as a key market trend driving smart technology research, development and manufacturing.